mkdesignn/menubuilder/readme.md

 ## Official Documentation

-Documentation for the framework can be found on the [Laravel website](http://dynamic.com/docs).
+Documentation for the framework can be found on the [dynamic menu](http://dynamic.com/docs).